 August 29 – 6 September, 2017

 Explore the inspiring nature of Greenland by private boat and helicopter.

 TRAVEL WITH THE BEST

 Magnus Elander, Swedish born in 1946, is a professional photographer and author with special focus on wildlife, nature and science.
-Magnus has participated in expeditions and cruises around Arctic for nearly forty years and spent three years in Greenland.
+Magnus has participated in expeditions and cruises around the Arctic for nearly forty years and spent three years in Greenland.
 He was awarded BBC Wildlife Photographer of the Year in 2003 and has published features and images in Swedish and international magazines and newspapers, such as National Geographic Magazine, Terre Sauvage and BBC Wildlife.
 Magnus has written and co-authored ten books about the Arctic, ecotourism and Scandinavia’s large predators.
-He has also been awarded with the ”Pandabook of the year” by the World Wide Fund for Nature, three times.
+He has also been awarded the ”Pandabook of the year” by the World Wide Fund for Nature, three times.

 Number of guests: max 10

 Local transport: Private schooner and free flight to Greenland from Iceland